 It all boils down to what you want.
-You have to be very clear if you’re going to describe things, correlate them, find out if one causes the other, or put up an experiment to test if manipulating one variable can effect a change to another variable.
+Be very clear if you’re going to describe things, correlate them, find out if one causes the other, or put up an experiment to test if manipulating one variable can effect a change to another variable.

-Now, here are the four types of quantitative research designs.
+Now, here are the four quantitative research designs.